JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 > You need to have the `curl` library binaries on your system to make the sample work.
 On macOS and Linux, it is usually
 > included.
 On Windows, you can build it from [sources](https://curl.haxx.se/download.html) (you'll need Visual Studio or
-> Windows SDK Commandline tools), for more details, see the [related blog post](https://jonnyzzz.com/blog/2018/10/29/kn-libcurl-windows/).
+> Windows SDK Commandline tools).
+For more details, see the [related blog post](https://jonnyzzz.com/blog/2018/10/29/kn-libcurl-windows/).
 > Alternatively, you may also want to consider a [MinGW/MSYS2](https://www.msys2.org/) `curl` binary.
 >
 {type="note"}